 Nagar Sagar Kund: The Nagar Sagar Kund is a twin stepwell.
 It is decorated with pristine sculptures over white sandstone, and the view from the top is mesmerizing.
 A place of historical importance, the Kund was a primary source of water during the famine.

 Taragarh Fort Bundi: Also called the Star Fort, it is famous for its gigantic architecture.
-Taragarh fort Bundi has large reservoirs made of huge stone rocks and the mesmerizing tunnels that crisscross the entire fort.
+Taragarh Fort Bundi has large reservoirs made of huge stone rocks and mesmerizing tunnels that crisscross the entire fort.
 This fort has a painting gallery showcasing the Bundi style of mural painting.